Football: Sancho ends scoring drought as Dortmund beat Wolfsburg 2-0

 LONDON: Jadon Sancho scored his first Bundesliga goal of the season as Borussia Dortmund returned to the top four with a 2-0 victory over VfL Wolfsburg on Sunday (Jan 3).

-The hosts took the lead when Swiss centre back Manuel Akanji headed home a Sancho corner in the 66th minute and got their second goal in stoppage time when Emre Can's clearance found Sancho, who slotted the ball past Wolfsburg goalkeeper Koen Casteels.
+The hosts, who were looking to rebound from a 2-1 loss to Union Berlin last month, took the lead at the Signal Iduna Park when Swiss centre back Manuel Akanji headed home a Sancho corner in the 66th minute.

+Sancho secured all three points on a counter-attack in stoppage time, slipping past Wolfsburg defender Paulo Otavio's challenge before slotting the ball past goalkeeper Koen Casteels.

+"It wasn't an easy match.
+Wolfsburg started the game well but we found our way into it more after 15 minutes," Akanji said.

 Both sides had opportunities to score in the first half, with Wolfsburg midfielder Yannick Gerhardt's attempt from close range blocked by Dortmund centre back Mats Hummels in the sixth minute.